HL7/dicom-sr/input/pagecontent/background.md

-This chapter describes the scope of this guide, provides background information, key concepts, and describes the use cases supported by this implementation guide.
+RadiationDoseSummary.fshThis chapter describes the scope of this guide, provides background information, key concepts, and describes the use cases supported by this implementation guide.

 1. [Problem](#Problem) - Description of the Problem